dayvar14/obr-draw-steel/README.md

 ## Installing

-Follow this [guide](https://docs.owlbear.rodeo/extensions/tutorial-hello-world/install-your-extension) and this [manifest link](https://obr-draw-steal.onrender.com/manifest.json) to install then extension in Owlbear.
+Follow this [guide](https://docs.owlbear.rodeo/extensions/tutorial-hello-world/install-your-extension) and use this [manifest link](https://obr-draw-steal.onrender.com/manifest.json) to install then extension in Owlbear.

 ## Maintainers